cvexa/LaravelPackage/README.md

 ## Description

+Input for keyword/sentence validation for max:500 characters<br/>
+File extensions section<br/>
-Input for keyword/sentence validation for max:500 characters File extensions section more than one can be listed in the input separeted by a comma, for example: pdf, .php, .txt, css..... short on page description which extensions are skipped on CONTENT search in files, known skipped:
+more than one can be listed in the input separeted by a comma, for example:<br/>
+pdf, .php, .txt, css ,etc.<br/>
+short on page description which extensions are skipped on CONTENT search in files, known skipped:<br/>
 Microsoft Office files (for example ):
 ```
 *.doc